SemraGunaydin/SemraGunaydin/README.md

-# 👋 Hello, I'm Semra Günaydın!
+# 👋 "Hi, I'm Semra Günaydın, a passionate Software Developer with a focus on Full-Stack Web & Mobile Development and Data Science."

-📍 Turkey | Poland
+📍 Turkey | Poland | Open to remote opportunities worldwide

-🧑‍💻 Software Developer | Data Science
+💻 Software Developer | Full-Stack Web & Mobile | Data Science Enthusiast

-🚀 About Me "I always aim to create solutions that are functional, practical, and easy to understand, driven by my passions."
+🚀 About Me “I enjoy transforming complex ideas into simple, elegant and user-friendly solutions.
+I thrive in collaborative environments and I’m always curious to learn new technologies.”

 🎓 Studied Computer Science and constantly improving my skills.